siyao-7/11775-hws/spring2021/hw2/README.md

 In the code template, we use PyTorch (torch 1.6.0, torchvision 0.7.0).
 [Here](https://becominghuman.ai/extract-a-feature-vector-for-any-image-with-pytorch-9717561d1d4c) is a good tutorial of how to extract feature from an image. *Please implement Get_CNN object in cnn_feat_extraction.py*

+For speed reference, it took about 1 hour to extract all the videos with feat_fps=1.5 (which means we get 15 frame-level features from a 10-second video) using a GPU.
+With CPU only, it would take about 3 hours (we used a i5-core CPU machine).
+In terms of disk space usage, depending on the feature dimension, it should take 125 MB (512 dimension) to 800 MB (4096 dimension).

 ## Training and Testing Classifiers